-In our Facebook conversation a few weeks ago, it sounded like there’s a common issue with certain family members wanting everything under the sun, particularly during the holidays.
+Awhile back in a Facebook conversation, there was a common issue with certain family members wanting everything under the sun, particularly during the holidays.
 It’s not perfect around here by any means, but I’ve found a few keys that help keep the “I wants” a bit at bay.

 1. Limited gifts as a tradition

 We’ve always done three gifts per person for Christmas, and no more.
 Our kids know to expect this, which means they know there’s a finite amount to the spoils they can expect.